ELIXIR-Belgium/rdm-guide/pages/metadata_in_practice.md

 permalink: metadata_in_practice.html
 ---

-## Metadata schema in spreadsheet
-**Choose metadata schema(s) for your dataset**\\
+## Choose metadata schema(s) for your dataset**\\
-Before starting your project or your experiments, consider what repositories could be appropriate to publish your datasets.
-[EMBL-EBI Data Submission wizard](https://www.ebi.ac.uk/submission/) will guide you to the right archive for your data in a few simple steps.
-For a more complete list of data repositories see [here](existing_data).
+Before starting your project or your experiments, consider [what repositories](data_management_steps) could be appropriate to publish your datasets.
+For biomolecular data in Life Sciences, [EMBL-EBI Data Submission wizard](https://www.ebi.ac.uk/submission/) will guide you to the right archive for your data in a few simple steps.

 After you have found the appropriate repository for your data, download or write down the required metadata schema, or at least the mandatory fields.
 If the repository doesn’t require a specific metadata schema, you can choose a **[generic and/or a discipline-specific](metadata)** one for your dataset.
 You can also use more than one schema, for example, to describe a multi-disciplinary dataset, or add attributes of your choice.

-**Use metadata in spreadsheets**\\
+## Use metadata in spreadsheets\\
 An easy way to apply metadata to your dataset is using a spreadsheet (such as Excel and Google Sheets).
 Excel and Google Sheets are a simple way to create metadata schemes with controlled vocabulary drop-down lists (data validation in [Excel](https://support.microsoft.com/en-us/office/create-a-drop-down-list-7693307a-59ef-400a-b769-c5402dce407b?ui=en-us&rs=en-us&ad=us) and [Google Sheets](https://support.google.com/docs/answer/186103?hl=en&ref_topic=1361472)).
 In practice, you can put attributes or metadata fields in columns, and have one row of values or descriptions per measurement.
 The top row with the metadata fields can be made write protected (cell protection in [Excel](https://support.microsoft.com/en-us/office/lock-cells-to-protect-them-cb7835f6-9c37-4161-bb53-d1c410acaf21) and [Google Sheets](https://support.google.com/docs/answer/1218656?co=GENIE.Platform%3DDesktop&hl=en) and frozen to be always visible (freeze rows/columns in [Excel](https://support.microsoft.com/en-us/office/freeze-panes-to-lock-rows-and-columns-dab2ffc9-020d-4026-8121-67dd25f2508f) and [Google Sheets](https://support.google.com/docs/answer/9060449?co=GENIE.Platform%3DDesktop&hl=en)).

-**Levels of metadata**
+**Levels of metadata**\\
 Consider having two metadata sheets:
 * One generic about your overall study, containing metadata fields such as “Study Title”, “Study description”, “Experimental Factors”, “Study Design” etc.
-* One for describing the individual observation and measurements, containing attributes such as “Replicate N”, “Date”, “Length”, “Datafile name” etc… as column names.
+* One for describing the individual observations and measurements, containing attributes as column names, such as “Replicate N”, “Date”, “Length”, “Datafile name” etc.

 It is also possible to use a [README file](data_documentation) or the first tab of a spreadsheet to describe metadata fields about the overall study and define controlled vocabularies for the attributes in the columns.
 To avoid confusion on the interpretation of the value of metadata fields, you should always have the exact definition and scope of your used metadata fields.
 If you use [**standard metadata**](metadata), you can refer to the definitions of the standard, rather than having to describe the metadata fields yourself in a data dictionary (or glossary or codebook).
 For example, not everybody understands automatically that ‘length’ describes how tall a subject is, or how it is measured.